DistributedCafe/DistributedCafeProject/docs/dev_ops.md

 We decided to create two reusable actions to avoid repetition.
 One is meant to start the tests of *server* and one is meant to initialize the actions when a component needs to be tested.

 ### Testing
 Each backend component has a workflow that runs their Unit tests and Jest tests.
 It uses a github action called *[mongodb-github-action](https://github.com/supercharge/mongodb-github-action)* to create the db.
+They are used inside the main pipeline for pull requests to check if the tests are successful.

 In order to test the server we need to start all the microservices and the server.
-These workflows are used inside the main pipeline for pull requests.

 ### Documentation
-There is a specific workflow that generate and deploy documentation each time a push is made on the *develop* and *main* branch.
+There is a specific workflow that generates and deploys documentation each time a push is made on the *develop* and *main* branch.
 It's been used:
 * *Typedoc* to generate documentation for TypeScript
 * *Dokka* to generate documentation for Kotlin
 * *Javadoc* to generate documentation for Java

-In order to publish all the documentation at once, the task merge all of them together and deploy it in the *report* branch thank to a github action called *[github-pages-deploy-action](https://github.com/JamesIves/github-pages-deploy-action)*.
+In order to publish all the documentation at once, the task merges all of them together and deploys it in the *report* branch thank to a github action called *[github-pages-deploy-action](https://github.com/JamesIves/github-pages-deploy-action)*.

 The code documentation is available here: